-- Section 89.
-Section 53-21-1207, MCA, is amended to read: - "53-21-1207.
+- (5) The phrase "trended traditional level of appropriation", as used in subsection (3)(c), means the appropriation amounts, including supplemental appropriations, as those amounts were set based on eligibility standards, services authorized, and payment amount during the past five biennial budgets. - (6) The department of public health and human services may adopt rules to implement this section." - Section 93.
+Section 53-21-1207, MCA, is amended to read: 13 - "53-21-1207.
 Mental health services special revenue account.
-(1) There is a mental health services special revenue account within the state special revenue fund established in 17-2-102. - (2) The account consists of: - (a) money transferred into the account as provided in 50-46-345; and - 23 (b) money appropriated by the legislature. - (3) Money in the account must be used by the department to pay for services provided by behavioral health peer support specialists pursuant to 53-6-101."
+(1) There is a mental health services special revenue account within the state special revenue fund established in 17-2-102. - (2) The account consists of:

-- Section 90.
-Section 61-8-402, MCA, is amended to read: - 28 "61-8-402.
-Implied consent -- blood or breath tests for alcohol, blood or oral fluid for drugs, or testing for both alcohol and drugs using recognized methods for each -- refusal to submit to test -- administrative license suspension.
-(1) A person who operates or is in actual physical control of a vehicle upon ways of this state open to the public is considered to have given consent to a test or tests of the person's blood or breath for the purpose of determining any measured amount or detected presence of alcohol, or blood or or oral fluid for the purpose of determining any measured amount or detected presence of drugs in the person's body.
+- 17 money transferred into the account as provided in 50-46-345; and - (b) money appropriated by the legislature.
+18 - (3) Money in the account must be used by the department to pay for services provided by behavioral health peer support specialists pursuant to 53-6-101." - 22 Section 94.
+Section 61-8-402, MCA, is amended to read: - "61-8-402.
+Implied consent -- blood or breath tests for alcohol, blood or oral fluid for drugs, or testing for both alcohol and drugs using recognized methods for each -- refusal to submit to test -administrative license suspension.
+(1) A person who operates or is in actual physical control of a vehicle upon ways of this state open to the public is considered to have given consent to a test or tests of the person's blood or breath for the purpose of determining any measured amount or detected presence of alcohol, or blood or oral fluid for the purpose of determining any measured amount or detected presence of drugs in the person's